Wavelet303/mask-ukf/README.md

    ```
    in your environment.

-2. Download the zip file [results.zip](https://figshare.com/account/verify_email/NTA2NzI.2i19MtTVnD1I6kqqnaGjHvbIFjo) file containing the results of the algorithms `MaskUKF`, `ICP` and `DenseFusion` on the `YCB Video Dataset`.
+2. Download the zip file [results.zip](https://figshare.com/account/verify_email/NTA2NzI.2i19MtTVnD1I6kqqnaGjHvbIFjo) containing the results of the algorithms `MaskUKF`, `ICP` and `DenseFusion` on the `
+Video Dataset`.
 We provide the output for the algorithm `DenseFusion` on all the frames of the dataset (not only on the key frames).

    ```
    wget https://ndownloader.figshare.com/files/17811737